Historical Memory Law: Criticism

 Criticism of the law has come from two sides, those who think that the law is not effective enough and those who support the Pact of Forgetting.
 Doubt has been expressed about how effective the law is as a means of obtaining retroactive justice.
 Republican Left of Catalonia (ERC), the left wing and Catalan nationalist party, opposed the law for not overturning verdicts reached by judges in political trials conducted in Francoist Spain, although the new legislation did declare these trials illegitimate.

 Another example of the limits placed on judicial activity is what happened in 2008 when Judge Baltasar Garzón opened a national investigation into Franco and his allies.
 He dropped the investigation the same year after state prosecutors questioned his jurisdiction over Francoist crimes.
 In a 152-page statement, he passed responsibility to regional courts for opening 19 mass graves believed to hold the remains of hundreds of victims.
 Subsequently, a Spanish court upheld the 1977 Amnesty Law, declaring that Garzón had opened the investigation without proper authority.

-Members of the conservative Popular Party have tended to support the Amnesty Law, arguing that the Historical Memory Law goes against the spirit of Spain's transition to democracy.
+Members of the conservative Popular Party have tended to support the Amnesty Law.
+The Amnesty Law is used as the basis of arguments that the Historical Memory Law goes against the spirit of Spain's transition to democracy.